duongnphong/Animals-Search-kNN/README.md

 ```bash
 python knn.py
 ```
-Here are some example with different values of `distances` representing how close the test images is to the findings in the dataset:
+Here are some example with different values of `distances` representing how close the test images is, compared to the findings in the dataset:
 ![Infer1](assets/infer1.jpg "infer1")
 ![Infer1](assets/infer2.jpg "infer1")